ERC Consolidator Grant 2025 · 60 months

 Network adaptation & expansion under uncertainty

-Interpretable probabilistic predictions — built on Bayesian networks — capture causal effects between established and new mobility services, feeding a strategic adaptation model that respects daily operational reality.
+Interpretable probabilistic predictions built on Bayesian networks feeding a strategic adaptation model respecting daily operational reality.

 Work Packages